 1. Is the personal trainer certified?

 Do not assume that as long as someone says they are a personal trainer, they are actually qualified.
-In this digital age, anyone can obtain certification overnight and call themselves a ‘certified personal trainer’ or ‘coach’.
+In this digital age, anyone can obtain certification overnight and call themselves a ‘certified personal trainer’ or ‘online coach’.

-It is your right to ask where they studied, the accreditation of the qualification, what they studied etc.
+It is your right to ask where they studied, the accreditation of the qualification, what they studied and for how long etc., because these days you can get a personal trainer qualification with only 4 hours of study.

 If you are not comfortable with asking them directly about their education, approach the gym management and ask for the personal trainer’s credentials.